opendatazurich/opendatazurich.github.io/README.md

 5. Copy the YAML specification file for your API to the api directory.

 6. Edit index.html and change the `url` property to reference your local YAML file.
+6. Edit index.html and change the `url` property to reference your local YAML file.
     ```javascript
         const ui = SwaggerUIBundle({
             url: "swagger.yaml",